gycheong/rag_by_averaging/README.md

 # Improving RAG by Averaging
 This repository contains a capstone project for the [Erdős Institute Data Science Boot Camp](https://www.erdosinstitute.org/).
 The data used in this notebook is provided by Jason Morgan at AwareHQ.
-We use Gemma 2B-IT using HuggingFace API, which we learned from [this article](https://huggingface.co/learn/cookbook/en/rag_with_hugging_face_gemma_mongodb) by Richmond Alake.
+For LLM, we use Gemma 2B-IT using HuggingFace API, which we learned from [this article](https://huggingface.co/learn/cookbook/en/rag_with_hugging_face_gemma_mongodb) by Richmond Alake.

 **Main notebook file**: [RAG.ipynb](https://github.com/gycheong/rag_by_averaging/blob/main/RAG.ipynb)